modelica/ModelicaSpecification/Tutorial.md

 xpowers[n+1] = xpowers[n]*x;
 y = a * xpowers;
 ```
-The recursive formulation above is not so understandable though.
-One possibility would have
+The recursive formulation above is not so understandable though, and even using element exponentation `.^` does not increase readability much.
-been to introduce a special matrix operator for element exponentiation as in Matlab (.^).
-The
-readability does not increase much though.

 Matrix equations like
 ```Modelica